suryansh98/ginkgo-mpp-integration-practical-research/README.md

 - **Phase 1 (Oct - Dec):** Focus on gathering information, setting up the project environment, and developing a basic prototype.
 - **Phase 2 (Jan - March):**  Concentrate on performance analysis, optimization, and final thesis writing.

+## Acknowledgements

+Special thanks to Dr. Niklas Baumgarten for his guidance and support.